cboettig/ews-review/manuscript-w-refs.md

 data, CSD-based early warning signals often fail (Perretti and Munch 2012).

 A wide variety of statistical summary indicators have been examined as potential detectors of CSD.
-Most commonly, these are variance and autocorrelation, and sometimes skewness [Guttal2008a] and conditional heteroscedasticity (Seekell et al. 2011).
+The most common are variance and autocorrelation.
+Other include skewness [Guttal2008a] and conditional heteroscedasticity (Seekell et al. 2011).
 These statistics are typically calculated on sliding windows of time-series data and tested formally or informally for trends.
 The relative power of these tests varies considerably with context; no indicator has consistently outperformed others (Dakos et al. 2011b, 2012, Lindegren et al.
 2012, Perretti and Munch 2012).
-Also, measuring these indicators requires making sometimes arbitrary in calculations.
+Also, measuring these indicators requires making sometimes arbitrary calculations.
 For instance, the power of lag-1 autocorrelation to detect a regime shift may be modified by changing methods of data aggregation, de-trending, changing sliding window length, filtering signal bandwidth (Lenton et al. 2012).
 These choices may be optimized when enough